-- To monitor the state of the sediments and water in effected regions due to offshore petroleum activities by physical, chemical and biological testing. - To determine and quantify the level of such contaminants hydrocarbons and heavy metals in the sediment and water samples and the compare them to safety established standards by the environment. - To assess the possible ecological threats of observed pollutants and propose appropriate monitoring and control approaches in a form of
+- To monitor the state of the sediments and water in effected regions due to offshore petroleum activities by physical, chemical and biological testing. - To determine and quantify the level of such contaminants as hydrocarbons and heavy metals in the sediment and water samples and compare them to the safety standards established by the environment. - To assess the possible ecological threats of observed pollutants and propose appropriate monitoring and control approaches in a form of pollution to attain sustainable offshore petroleum operations.